๐ฐ Trip Cost | Affordable |

 Total | $1,956 | 100% | $102 |

-A round-trip flight between the US and Taiwan that costs under $750 is considered cheap; international flights typically cost over $850.
+A round-trip flight between the US and Taiwan costing under $700 is considered cheap, as international flights typically cost between $800 and $1,300.

 Accommodation | Total Cost | Cost per Night |